 The Britannia was decommissioned in 1997.
 Its decommissioning also marked the end of a long tradition of British Royal Yachts.
 This was a tradition dating back to 1660 and the reign of Charles I.

 Have you toured the Britannia?

-It’s listed as Scotland’s Best Visitor Attraction.
+The Royal Yacht Britannia is listed as Scotland’s Best Visitor Attraction.